openenergymonitor/emonLibDB/readme.md

 The EmonLibDB library is not a direct replacement for the modified versions of emonLibCM for the emonTx4.

-**Acknowledgements.**
+## Acknowledgements

-Jörg Becker (@joergbecker32) for his background work on interrupts and the ADC.
+Jörg Becker (@joergbecker32) for his background work on interrupts and the ADC.<br>
-Robin Emley (@calypso_rae) for his energy diverter software, from which the major part of the library was derived by @TrystanLea
+Robin Emley (@calypso_rae) for his energy diverter software, from which the major part of the library was derived by @TrystanLea<br>
-@ursi (Andries) and @mafheldt (Mike Afheldt) for suggestions made at https://community.openenergymonitor.org/t/emonlib-inaccurate-power-factor/3790 and https://community.openenergymonitor.org/t/rms-calculations-in-emonlib-and-learn-documentation/3749/3
+@ursi (Andries) and @mafheldt (Mike Afheldt) for suggestions made at https://community.openenergymonitor.org/t/emonlib-inaccurate-power-factor/3790 and https://community.openenergymonitor.org/t/rms-calculations-in-emonlib-and-learn-documentation/3749/3<br>
-Angus Logan (@awjlogan) for his suggestions regarding memory use Dr.C B Markwardt (@cbmarkwardt)for his suggestion to use the AVR Hardware Multiplier, and to @dBC for reminding me.
+Angus Logan (@awjlogan) for his suggestions regarding memory use<br>
+Dr.C B Markwardt (@cbmarkwardt)for his suggestion to use the AVR Hardware Multiplier, and to @dBC for reminding me.<br>

-&nbsp;
+## Support

 Please see [emonLibDB (Support)](https://community.openenergymonitor.org/t/emonlibdb-support/23536) to comment or request support.